balzss/cli-typer/README.md

 ## Saving results

-When called with the `-s/--save` option, results will be written to a file at the given path.
+When called with the `-s, --save` option, results will be written to a file at the given path.
 Results are appended to the end of a tab-separated file so you can track your progress over time.

 ## Wordlists